 Sea salt to taste

-2 oz (60 g) fresh mizithra or goat’s milk ricotta
+2 oz (60 g) fresh mizithra cheese or goat’s milk ricotta

 Dried oregano to taste

 2 tbsp (30 mL) extra virgin olive oil